Designations Congruent with Things: Chapter 3

 He will admit, however, that a trend is starting to emerge.

-“Ow,” Newt says, the word coming out verbally rather than mentally and as kind of a bewildering mixture of annoyed and outraged and confused and betrayed and also, mostly, confused.
+“Ow.”
+The word comes verbally rather than mentally and lands as kind of a bewildering mixture of annoyed and outraged and confused and betrayed and also, mostly, confused.
 “What the hell, Hermann?”

 “You stopped responding to me,” Hermann says, very slowly, kind of insultingly slowly, leaning on his cane like his leg is killing him.